KamiworksCat/djangotutorial-ubuntu/README.md

 10. The template system uses dot-lookup syntax to access variable attributes. <br>

 11. Adding namespace to root URLconf helps to differentiate one app from other apps that has similar view. <br>

+12. It is recommended to use method="post" whenever you create a form which will influence data server-side. <br>